-William is a British and Scottish international athlete and has set multiple ultra distance running records (from 12 Hours to 3100 miles/ 5000 kms) at World, British and Scottish level including age-group records.
+William is a British and Scottish international ultra-marathon athlete and has set multiple ultra distance running records (from 30 miles on the track to 3100 miles/ 5000 kms on the road) at World, British and Scottish level including age-group records.

 Once I got into multiday running, in 2006, the historical aspects of the sport became of great interest and remain one of my driving motivations today.

 Setting a record is creating a bit of history and I hope to continue making history for as long as I’m able to.
 Once a record is ‘in the books’ it is there for posterity and can be an inspiration for others to aim for and break in the future.
 I hope all my records will be broken at some time in the future.”

 Did you know?

 William considers himself ideally built for ultrarunning being 5′ 5″/1.63m tall and weighing approx 9st 2lbs or 128lbs/58kgs.

 He has an unique physiology being extraordinarily adapted for fat burning, requiring tiny amounts of energy (less than 100kcals/hr) and fluid to produce optimum performance in long ultras.